trundn/COMP90082-Assignment/README.md

 Account: ug_pw_example@mailinator.com
 Password: Example123321!

-To further develop, you should use your own Auth0, MongoDB, cloudinary, travis and heroku.
+To further develop by yourself, you should use your own Auth0, MongoDB, cloudinary, travis and heroku.

 ### Prepare for the project
 #### Github repository link: